lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial.rst

 Running on other cameras
 ------------------------

-Running ap_pipe on cameras other than DECam works much the same way:.
+Running ap_pipe on cameras other than DECam works much the same way.
 You need to provide a repository containing raws, calibs, and templates appropriate for the camera.
+There are versions of the AP pipeline for DECam, HSC, LATISS, and ImSim.

 Common errors
 -------------